Artificial Intelligence and Computer Science

 This course focuses on AI, its relationship to biological intelligence and its use in engineering systems.
 You'll also investigate how AI is used in speech recognition, language processing and robotics.
 Core computer science and software engineering topics are combined with more specific AI topics.
 Some of the course is dedicated to the related areas of neuroscience, psychology and philosophy.
 In the third year, you carry out a research project linked to AI research already underway in the Department.
-Fourth-year students also undertake a piece of group research in the Darwin project, and have the option of taking part in Genesys Solutions, our student-run software company.
+Fourth-year students also undertake a piece of group research in the Darwin project, and have the option of taking part in Genesys Solutions, our student-led software development organisation.

 What you'll study

 Theoretical foundations.
 Discrete mathematics; set theory, logic, proof.
 Continuous mathematics; linear algebra, probability, statistics.
 Algorithms and data structures, complexity.
 Theory of computation.
+Machine learning.